manueltaber/openorder24/README.md

 [![Build Status](https://travis-ci.org/manueltaber/openorder.svg?branch=master)](https://travis-ci.org/manueltaber/openorder) [![Join the chat at https://gitter.im/manueltaber/openorder](https://badges.gitter.im/manueltaber/openorder.svg)](https://gitter.im/manueltaber/openorder?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

 This is the Angular2 port of the "OpenOrder24" - App.
-Try out our hosted DEMO version of the Ionic-App (Master-Branch): [DEMO](https://project-5410628368334979052.firebaseapp.com/)
+Try out our hosted DEMO version of the Ionic-App (Master-Branch): [DEMO](https://project-5410628368334979052.firebaseapp.com/).
+If you have a question about using the project, please ask in the [openorder24 Slack](https://openorder24.slack.com) group.

 ## Getting started with the Ionic-App